Progressive Insurance Foundation

 Cultivate Employee Relationships

-Since the only accessible funding pathway is through employee nominations in the "Name Your Cause" program, nonprofits should focus on building relationships with Progressive Insurance employees.
-This includes maintaining engagement with current donors or volunteers who work at Progressive and encouraging them to nominate your organization during Progressive's annual giving period (typically aligned with Giving Tuesday and year-end campaigns).
+Since the only accessible funding pathway is through employee nominations in the "Name Your Cause" programme, non-profit organisations should focus on building relationships with Progressive Insurance employees.
+This includes maintaining engagement with current donors or volunteers who work at Progressive and encouraging them to nominate your organisation during Progressive's annual giving period (typically aligned with Giving Tuesday and year-end campaigns).

 Geographic Proximity